ashgithub/holiday-trivia/memory-bank/projectbrief.md

 - Screen displays 1 of 10 questions
 - Quiz master presses "Push Question" button
 - Participant screens display the question and timer starts

+**Wheel of Fortune gameplay:**
+- The admin and participants see a prompt indicating the category and blank tiles for the phrase.
+- Each letter (tile) of the phrase is revealed automatically in sequence, at a set interval.
+- Participants may guess the phrase at any time (multiple attempts allowed), submitting their guess while the reveal is ongoing.
+- The round ends with a win on a correct guess, or proceeds until the full phrase is revealed.

-- Answers come in and are evaluated on the quiz master's screen
+Answers come in and are evaluated on the quiz master's screen as usual.

 Participant screen starts with a welcome screen saying "Waiting for questions".
 Once a question is received, it resets the timer and allows the participant to answer by typing or speaking.